andreyorst/SimpleSnippets.vim/README.md

 Here I'll try to list all limitations that you may encounter when using Simple Snippets:

 - No tabstops.
 Wich means that there is no support for `$1` placeholders.
 Why?
 Because jumping is based on text searching.
-Therefore mirroring is done differently.
+Because placeholders are deleted from snippet body when it is pasted to your file there is no way to find empty ones, because text behind them for example may change.
+If neovim will add ability to use multicursor and position it in text like in other modern editors this may be implemented.
+Because of this limitation mirroring is done differently too.
 - Placeholders have slightly different syntax than other plugins use.
 SimpleSnippets supports normal: `${1:text}`, mirror: `${2|text}`, and shell: `${3!command}` placeholders.
 - Normal placeholders should contain per snippet unique bodies.